 The idea of full-duplex operation, as transceiver's capability to transmit and receive at the same time and frequency, is known with the potential to approach various requirements of future communication systems (5G).
 This includes improving spectral efficiency, physical layer security and reduced endto-end latency [1], [2].
 Nevertheless, such systems have been long considered to be practically infeasible due to the inherent self-interference (SI).
 In theory, since each node is aware of its own transmitted signal, the interference from the loopback path can be estimated and suppressed.
-However, in practice this procedure is challenging due to the high strength of the selfinterference channel compared to the desired communication path, up to 100 dB [3].
-Recently, specialized cancellation techniques [4]-[8] have provided an adequate level of isolation between Tx and Rx directions to facilitate a FD communication, and motivated wide range of related applications, e.g., [3], [9]-[16].
-As a promising use-case, the application of FD capability at the base stations is known with the potential to enhance the spectral efficiency, as the uplink and downlink communications can be accommodated in the same channel [15], [17]-[23].
-More specifically, the works in [20]-[23] have studied the achievable gains and design methodologies for a system with a FD-BS, in the presence of an eavesdropper.
+However, in practice this procedure is challenging due to the high strength of the selfinterference channel compared to the desired communication path, e.g., up to 100 dB [3].
+Recently, specialized cancellation techniques [4]-[8] have provided an adequate level of isolation between Tx and Rx directions to facilitate a FD communication, and motivated wide range of related applications, e.g., [3], [9]-[18].
+As a promising use-case, the application of FD capability at the base stations is known with the potential to enhance the spectral efficiency, as the uplink and downlink communications can be accommodated in the same channel [15], [19]-[25].
+More specifically, the works in [22]-[25] have studied the achievable gains and design methodologies for a system with a FD-BS, in the presence of an eavesdropper.

 The common goal is to provide a desired information link quality for the UL and DL, while protecting the information leakage against a potential eavesdropper.
-In this context, a setup with single antenna users and eavesdropper is studies in [20].
-The latter work is then generalized for a setup with multiple antennas, and for a design with energy efficiency considerations in [21]-[23], by minimizing the required network power.
+In this context, a setup with single antenna users and eavesdropper is studied in [22].
+The latter work is then generalized for a setup with multiple antenna nodes, and for a design with energy efficiency considerations in [23]-[25], by minimizing the required network power.
 In addition to the simultaneous information transfer in different directions, a FD-BS may as well enhance its operational diversity by providing service to the energy harvesting users, via simultaneous wireless information and power transfer (SWIPT).
-The application of wireless signal power as a source of energy for EH users is been introduced as an efficient and controllable source for EH [24], and proved practical for the nodes with relatively low power consumptions, e.g., wireless sensors.
-Nevertheless, while HD-BSs are commonly studied for various SWIPT applications, e.g., [25], [26], such studies are only rarely extended for the scenarios with a FD-BS [27],
+The application of wireless signal as a means of power transfer for EH nodes is been introduced as a controllable mechanism [26], and proved practical for the nodes with relatively low power consumptions, e.g., wireless sensors.
+Nevertheless, while HD-BSs are commonly studied for various SWIPT applications, e.g., [27], [28], such studies are rarely extended for the scenarios with a FD-BS [29], [30].

-In this work we consider a FD-BS which provides service simultaneously to HD UL and HD DL users, and provide energy transfer to the EH nodes.
+In this work we consider a FD-BS which simultaneously provides service to HD UL and HD DL users, and transfers energy to the EH nodes.
 Note that while the application of a signal both as power and information carrier enhances the efficiency of a SWIPT system, it signifies the issue of security as an EH user may act as a potential eavesdropper.
 Similar problem has been widely discussed for a setup with a HD-BS, assuming that the BS simultaneously transmit signal and noise, applying different beamforming weights.
 While a FD-BS, due to the simultaneous control over various signal paths in the same channel, has inherently a better capability to deal with this problem, such study is still missing for a FD-BS.